ShinySaana/magic-tmux/README.md

 It supports side-by-side home and configuration directories the same way as AppImages.

-The resulting archive is ~15 MB zstd-compressed.
+The resulting archive is ~28 MB zstd-compressed and 78 MB uncompressed.

+To build, run `./x.sh build`.
+You may be asked to install build dependencies.